 Physical and Chemical Properties: Not classified as flammable, but will burn.
 Avoid contact with repeated skin contact may cause drying of the skin, progressing to dermatitis.
-Symptoms may include itching, progressing to dermatitis.
-Symptoms may include itchi discolouration, swelling and blistering.
+Symptoms may include itching, discolouration, swelling and blistering.

 Health Effects

 Skin: Contact with the skin may cause irritation.
 Prolonged or include reddening, swelling and impaired vision.